dan-fritchman/Thesis/content.md

 # IC Design Databases

-- FIXME:
-- OpenDb [@spyrou2019opendb]
-- OpenAccess [@guiney2006oa]

 ## "Databases" (Ahem) 101

 IC design data is commonly represented in "design databases".
 These systems are inspired by relational database management systems (RDBMS), ubiquitously used throughout modern server-side applications.
 IC DBs generally look much like the low layers of an RDBMS.
 They include a binary format for storing and packing records, and a API for querying and writing those records.
 Instead of a dedicated query _language_ and accompanying compiler and query-optimizier, they are typically embedded in a host programming language, and expose an API to manipulate design data in that language.

-FIXME: maybe a generic DB figure?
+Perhaps the most prominent commercial example is [@guiney2006oa], originally authored by Cadence Design Systems.
+Perhaps the most prominent freely available database is [@spyrou2019opendb], notable for its centrality to the OpenROAD project [@kahng2021openroad].

-IC DBs are optimized to enable efficient offloading of design data between memory and disk, especially for designs too large to reasonably fit in memory.
+These databases are optimized to enable efficient offloading of design data between memory and disk, especially for designs too large to reasonably fit in memory.
 This goal is near entirely driven by one application: digital PnR layout compilation.
 For common digital circuits including millions of gates and associated metadata, the optimization makes sense.
 Optimal PnR, and even "good enough" PnR, remains an NP-complete problem which commonly requires industrial-scale resources and days of runtime.
 Without such optimizations, large compilations often fail to complete.

 Analog circuits differ in several respects.
 First and perhaps most importantly: they are much smaller.
 Rarely if ever do they contain millions of elements, and infrequently even thousands.